bdring/Grbl_ESP32_Development_Controller/README.md

 - A micro SD Socket Note: Grbl senders do not support SD cards yet, but most have a manual console where the command is easily typed.
 The WebUI fully supports the SD Card.
 - DC-DC power supply.
 There is a strong 3A DC-DC power supply to run the ESP32 if it is not connected to USB.

+### Revision History

+- Version 4.1
+  - Same features, Changed pin numbers.
+GPIO_NUM_2 has an LED on some ESP32 modules.
+For some people that causes problems when it is used as an input (X Limit)

 ### <a name="donation"></a>Donation

 This project requires a lot of work and often expensive items for testing.
 Please consider a safe, secure and highly appreciated donation via the PayPal link below.